 Over 30 years of sleep research, including the pioneering work of conference speaker Mary Carskadon of Brown University, has shown us that early bell times play a key role in teen sleep deprivation.
 Carskadon showed that adolescents experience a delay in their biological clocks, resulting in a biological tendency to prefer later bedtimes and later wake times.
 This delay is in direct conflict with the very early school start times that remain common in most U.S. middle and high schools.

 It has been over 20 years since another conference speaker, Kyla Wahlstrom, published a landmark study showing that a delay in school start times leads to measurable improvements in attendance, academic performance, and mental and physical health.
-Since then, additional studies (PDF) by Wahlstrom and several others have confirmed and extended those findings.
+Since then, additional studies by Wahlstrom and several others have confirmed and extended those findings.
 For the health, well-being, and academic success of teenagers, it is critical that stakeholders from the education and medical community come together to develop strategies for turning the robust evidence base into school policy.

 Wendy M. Troxel is a senior behavioral and social scientist at the nonprofit, nonpartisan RAND Corporation.

 This commentary originally appeared on Thrive Global on April 19, 2017.
+Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.